 RECENT NEWS!!
-On Jun 16, 2021 the Government of Canada posted the Proposed Recovery Strategy for the Bank Swallow.
+On April 7, 2022 the Government of Canada posted the Final Recovery Strategy for the Bank Swallow on the species at risk public registry.

-Proposed Critical Habitat for the Bank Swallow stretches from Redland to Beynon.
+Critical Habitat for the Bank Swallow stretches from Redland to Beynon.
 Farmers owning land in the river valley look forward to maintaining the habitat on their private land to support and increase the bank swallow population.
-A public comment period of 90 days is now open.

 Activities Likely to Result in Destruction of Critical Habitat include “Conversion to incompatible land use (e.g. housing, urban, commercial, industrial, etc.)”